Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: characterization, non-linear shrinkage oracle formulas and overlap distribution

 The key object to study in order to derive asymptotic shrinkage formulas, introduced originally by Ledoit and Péché \cite{Ledoit2009}, is the following $\Delta_n$.

-$\Delta_n$ contains the necessary information to find each $\tilde d_i$, which is what we need to shrink our sample eigenvalues.
-Using this object has a direct interest: it can be expressed using $\Theta_n^{(1)}$, which asymptotic behavior is totally characterized in Theorem \ref{FEg}.
+The object $\Delta_n$ contains the necessary information to find each $\tilde d_i$, which is what we need to shrink our sample eigenvalues.
+Using this object has a direct interest: it can be expressed using $\Theta_n^{(1)}$, which asymptotic behavior is characterized by Theorem \ref{FEg}.

 To sum up, through $\Delta_n$, we can describe the asymptotic behavior of the $\tilde d_i$, and thus find asymptotic shrinkage formulas. \begin{dft}[$\Delta_n$, from \cite{Ledoit2009}] We define for all $x \in \R$: